Rippling/mongoengine/docs/guide/defining-documents.rst

 :attr:`index_cls` (Optional)
     A way to turn off a specific index for _cls.

+:attr:`auto_create_index` (Optional)
+    When this is True (default), MongoEngine will ensure that the correct indexes exist in MongoDB each time a command is run.
+This can be disabled in systems where indexes are managed separately.
+Disabling this will improve performance.

 :attr:`index_drop_dups` (Optional)
-    Set the default value for if an index should drop duplicates

-.. note:: Since MongoDB 3.0 drop_dups is not supported anymore.
-Raises a Warning
-    and has no effect
+    Set the default value for if an index should drop duplicates Since MongoDB 3.0 drop_dups is not supported anymore.
+Raises a Warning and has no effect